 At step 2, you will be prompted to supply various types of information known as metadata.
-This includes a 150 word abstract and three to five keywords, as well as other metadata including, among other things, a short biographical statement (including recent publications), your contact details (including an email and postal address which will be used to send you a hard copy of the publication, should your article be accepted) and appropriate Library of Congress Codes (a link is provided to the LCC website).
+This includes a 150 word abstract and three to five key words, as well as other metadata including, among other things, a 50 word biographical statement (including recent publications), your contact details (including an email and postal address which will be used to send a hard copy of the publication should your article be accepted) and appropriate Library of Congress Codes (a link is provided to the LCC website).
 Metadata is important as it facilitates the indexing of your article once it is published, thus leading to more citations and greater readership.
 The material is entered separately from your article.
+PLEASE ENSURE TEXT IS INSERTED AS PLAIN TEXT.